Purpose of this framework

 - And to implement staggered start and end times of teaching days and lessons and staggered entry of pupils, where possible through different entrances.

-- Schools should also make an effort to work with designated pairs/buddies (2 children sitting next to each other and working together, for example) within one class and/or subject, maintaining distance between these pairs/buddies as much as possible (1.5 metres apart wherever possible, but at least 1 metre).
+- Schools should also make an effort to work with designated pairs/buddies (2 children sitting next to each other and working together, for example) within one class and/or subject, to limit the number of contacts as much as possible.

 - For the rules on school transport, see Government.nl.

 Extra points for attention for employees

 - Make sure that staff members are aware of the current measures and guidelines within the school.

 - Every school is required to appoint at least one prevention officer.
 The prevention officer actively works to promote health and safety in the school.
 For more information about the role of the prevention officer, see RI&E Support Centre (in Dutch).

 - The recommendation is that any work that does not need to be done at school should be done from home, see Government.nl (in Dutch).

 - Ensure that only necessary staff are present at school, and work from home if possible.

 - Employees should know that they can visit the company doctor for questions about their health in relation to work, even if they are not (yet) experiencing absences from work or symptoms.
 See the Health and Safety Portal.